craigbarnes/dte/docs/dterc.md

 :   Prints `*` if file is has been modified since last save.

 `%r`
-:   Prints `RO` if file is read-only.
+:   Prints `RO` for read-only buffers or `TMP` for temporary buffers.

 `%y`
 :   Cursor row.